rarebreed/rarebreed.github.io/_posts/2018-02-28-doing-it-wrong.md

 ---
 layout: post
-title:  "You're doing it all wrong"
+title:  "You're doing it all wrong: Part 1 (UPDATED: 03/02/2018)"
 date:   2018-02-28 22:41:00 -0400
 categories: FP, FRP, culture
 ---
 I decided that there needs to be a tool for companies to store documents necessary for software projects.
 Having used tools like Rational Tools and Polarion, there had to be something that was enterprise quality, but still more nimble and easy to use for open source projects.
+But on my journey to create better tooling, I encountered many unusual perceptions from fellow engineers or management about how to do things.

+I'll attempt here to explain my views on how to step outside of the box, and why a cultural mindset, even if "open" can still be problematic.
+While this criticism may sound like this is only against my current company, it is not.
+I have, unfortunately, experienced this at every company I've worked for in one form or another.

 # You're doing it all wrong